ayushk16/todo-with-portgres/README.md

 ## Environment Variables

 You can configure the API using environment variables.
-Create a `.env` file in the root directory of the project and add copy the existing `.envEXAMPLE` to `.env` and fill the mentioned fields.
+Create a `.env` file in the root directory of the project and add copy the existing `.env.example` to `.env` and fill the mentioned fields.

 ## Contribution